cunarist/solie/README.md

 Running Solie is very easy.

 First, install [Python](https://www.python.org/).
 Don't forget to add `python` command to PATH during the installation.
-You can check that Python is ready with the command below.
+You can check that Python is ready with the terminal command below.

 ```bash
 python --version